pavelhoral/wrensec-docs/Java-Style-Guide.md

 **Terminology Note:** Inside the braces of a _switch block_ are one or more _statement groups_.
 Each statement group consists of one or more _switch labels_ (either `case FOO:` or `default:`), followed by one or more statements (or, for the _last_ statement group, _zero_ or more statements).

 ##### 4.8.4.1 Indentation
-As with any other block, the contents of a switch block are indented +2.
+As with any other block, the contents of a switch block must be indented +4 spaces.

-After a switch label, there is a line break, and the indentation level is increased +2, exactly as if a block were being opened.
-The following switch label returns to the previous indentation level, as if a block had been closed.
+After a switch label, there must be a line break, and the indentation level must be increased +4, exactly as if a block were being opened.
+The following switch label must return to the previous indentation level, as if a block had been closed.

 ##### 4.8.4.2 Fall-through: commented
-Within a `switch` block, each statement group either terminates abruptly (with a `break`, `continue`, `return` or thrown exception), or is marked with a comment to indicate that execution will or _might_ continue into the next statement group.
+Within a `switch` block, each statement group must either terminate abruptly (with a `break`, `continue`, `return` or thrown exception), or must be marked with a comment to indicate that execution will or _might_ continue into the next statement group.
 Any comment that communicates the idea of fall-through is sufficient (typically `// fall through`).
 This special comment is not required in the last statement group of the switch block.

 Example:
 ```Java